salama/object-machine/object/instructions.md

 ### MethodEnter

-Method enter is the first instruction of any function and basically gives the machine the oppertunity to do whatever needs to be done before any actual work may commence.
+Method enter is the first instruction of any function and basically gives the machine the opportunity to do whatever needs to be done before any actual work may commence.
 In a register based implementations this would include saving the return address and possibly other register shuffling.

-Another resposibility of this instruction is to determine whether a Frame will be needed.
-A seperate instruction exists to create a Frame,as we will see below.
+Another responsibility of this instruction is to determine whether a Frame will be needed.
+A separate instruction exists to create a Frame,as we will see below.
 MethodEnter retains a reference to the Method that is entered to make the decision about the Frame.

 ### NewFrame